martinschefflerTSI/cwa-docker-compose/README.md

 Unfortunately keycloak is not very docker friendly. https://stackoverflow.com/questions/50670734/keycloak-in-docker-compose-network Please add an entry to the hosts file of your docker host computer.
-Please open /etc/hosts and add host name "iam" for localhost/127.0.0.1.
+Open /etc/hosts (Windows: C:\Windows\System32\drivers\etc\hosts) and add an entry "127.0.0.1 iam".

 To start the corona app backend:
 Step 1: Execute init.bat or init.sh.
 This downloads the cwa repositories into the current directory and executes maven for each repo.